nikhilsbhat/config/README.md

   version     command to fetch the version of config installed

 Flags:
-  -c, --cluster-name string   Name of the cluster which needs to be connected to -h, --help                  help for config
+  -c, --cluster-name string   name of the cluster which needs to be connected to -h, --help                  help for config
-  -j, --json string           path to gcp auth json file -v, --version string        version of the cluster (default "1")
+  -j, --json string           path to gcp auth json file -r, --region strings        region where your cluster resides -v, --version string        version of the cluster (default "1")

 Use "config [command] --help" for more information about a command."